 Countries such as England and Ireland have taken proactive legislative and governmental steps toward solving this problem.
 Awareness about the effects of bullying conduct in the workplace is growing in the United States and Canada.
 In fact, legislation is currently pending in California, Oregon, and Massachusetts that would make bullying a specific and separate basis for harassment and discrimination under state statute.

 The American legal system to date, unlike its European counterparts, has been hesitant to legislate manners or civility in the workplace (outside of civil rights laws) but this attitude may change as the problem becomes more recognized and the price tag for ignoring the problem becomes larger.
-To this point, workers besieged by either bullying or mobbing have sought refuse under Title VII of the Civil Rights Act of 1964.
+To this point, workers besieged by either bullying or mobbing have sought to refuse under Title VII of the Civil Rights Act of 1964.
 This Act, among other things, permits relief for protected classes based on a “hostile work environment” theory.
 A hostile work environment has been defined as a situation where the workplace is so permeated with “discriminatory intimidation, ridicule, and insult” that it otherwise alters the conditions of the victim's employment and creates an abusive working environment.

 Even under current law, which is in a state of flux, employers should be especially vigilant to make sure that individuals targeted by bullies are not members of protected classes who might be able to establish claims against an employer under existing discrimination laws.
 Federal courts have not yet extended the hostile workplace doctrine to prohibit workplace bullying conduct based on characteristics other than those specifically enumerated in Title VII, but history suggests that, in the future, there will be an expansion of protection to those who suffer the results of this conduct.

 In the interim, the preferred avenue for workers seeking relief for abusive treatment in the workplace has been the state common law tort claim of intentional infliction of emotional distress.
 An employer may be held liable under such common law theories if it knows of the bad acts and takes no action to stop bullying conduct.
-As well, state worker's compensation statues also impose indirect liability on employers by requiring compensation to employees for harm done to them by co-workers in the scope of their employment.
+As well, state worker's compensation statutes also impose indirect liability on employers by requiring compensation to employees for harm done to them by co-workers in the scope of their employment.
 Other avenues presently sought by aggrieved employees have included negligence for failing to maintain a safe workplace, negligent infliction of emotional distress and/or negligent hiring or retention against an employer for damages suffered by an employee due to the acts of another employee.
 As well, courts have consistently recognized general incidents of co-worker abuse that are not otherwise discriminatory as potential evidence of unlawful discrimination or harassment.

 The case for strict anti-bullying policies is compelling.
 Potential benefits include a more peaceful and productive workplace with better decision making, less time lost to sick leave or self-defensive paperwork, higher staff retention and a significantly lower risk of the cost of legal action.
 Companies must start to identify bullying in employee handbooks as unacceptable behavior, treating it no differently than sexual harassment or racial discrimination.
 To this end, we suggest that employers “get ahead of the curve,” and begin to employ affirmative rules and regulations governing such behavior, as follows: